Vxidh/LSTMStocks/README.md

-# Stock Price Prediction using LSTM
+# Stock Price Prediction using LSTMs

 This Streamlit app retrieves historical stock data, trains an LSTM model with PyTorch to predict future prices, and visualizes actual vs. predicted values.